-Automatic plant watering system: The purpose of this electronics project is to create an automatic plant watering system which shuts off automatically when the soil has the desired water level.
-We have already posted a project on automatic irrigation system using pic microcontroller project.
-We use a basic concept in this circuit. soil has high resistance when it is dry and has very low resistance when it is wet.
-When the water level goes below a certain level, water pump will start watering the plant until water content in soil reaches a certain threshold value, after which water pump will be switched off.
-All of this is achieved with the help of two probes in the soil.
-When the soil is wet, the two probes will be connected through the soil and the pump will In the reverse case when the soil is dry, both the probes will be disconnected and the pump will start pumping the water.
+In this electronics project, we aim to create an automatic plant watering system that automatically shuts off when the soil reaches the desired water level.
+We have already published a project on an automatic irrigation system using a PIC microcontroller.
+In this circuit, we utilize a basic concept: dry soil has high resistance, while wet soil has very low resistance.
+When the water level drops below a certain threshold, the water pump will start supplying water to the plant until the water content in the soil reaches a certain threshold value.
+At that point, we will switch off the water pump.
+To achieve this, we insert two probes into the soil.
+When the soil is wet, the probes connect through the soil, triggering the pump to start pumping water.
+Conversely, when the soil is dry, both probes disconnect, causing the pump to start supplying water.

 - NE555 Timer

 - LM 324 Comparator